SAP/generator-easy-ui5/README.md

 This option is a more sophisticate way to serve the web app from Cloud Foundry-based environments.
 The generator will include all modules that are included in the **Application Router @ Cloud Foundry** and, additionally, install a module to upload the web app to the HTML5 application repository during deploy-time.
 You can watch [this presentation](https://www.youtube.com/watch?v=emnl-y9btdU&list=PLVf0R17F93RXT2tzhHzAr-iiYTmc9KngS&index=11&t=0s) to learn more about the benefits of using the HTML5 application repository.
 ### Fiori Launchpad on Cloud Foundry
 Use this option if you would like to develop a Fiori Launchpad application that should run on Cloud Foundry.
 The generator will include all modules that are included in the **Cloud Foundry HTML5 Application Repository** and, additionally, install a module that adds Fiori Launchpad resources to the HTML5 application repository.
+### SAP NetWeaver
+Use this option if you want to deploy your application(s) to the SAP NetWeaver ABAP Repository.

 ## Installation